Cecilia Metella's grave. Beautiful etching from 1796 by Francesco Morelli

 The piece is presented in a Pompeian red passe-partout with an ebonized wooden frame.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.